This is our policy for protecting young people under 18, and other vulnerable people

 In order to reduce the potential for misuse of images, the National Youth Arts Trust will;

-- not use children’s names, or other personal information in photograph captions if publishing the photographs publicly
+- not use children’s full names, or other personal information in photograph captions if publishing the photographs publicly

 - obtain the child’s permission to use their image